Cat Scratch Disease

 What is Cat Scratch Disease?

 Cat Scratch Disease is a bacterial infection caused by a bacteria called Bartonella henselae.
-Cats become infected with Bartonella most commonly through flea bites, but can also become infected through fights with infected cats or feline blood transfusions.
+Cats become infected with Bartonella most commonly through flea bites but can also become infected through fights with infected cats.
 While some cats become ill, many carry the bacteria in their blood without getting sick.
-Some studies have found the Bartonella bacteria in the blood of up to 1/3 of healthy cats, particularly kittens.

 Who gets Cat Scratch Disease?

-People can get Cat Scratch Disease (CSD) from the scratches of domestic or feral cats, particularly kittens.
-The disease occurs most frequently in children under 15.
+People can get Cat Scratch Disease (CSD) from cat scratches, particularly scratches from kittens.
+The disease occurs most frequently in children under the age of 15.
 Cats can harbor infected fleas that carry Bartonella bacteria and these bacteria can be transmitted from a cat to a person during a scratch.

 How is Cat Scratch Disease spread?

 Most infections usually occur after scratches from domestic or feral cats, especially kittens.
-CSD occurs worldwide and may be present wherever cats are found.
-Stray cats may be more likely than pets to carry Bartonella.
+CSD occurs worldwide and may be present wherever cats and fleas are found.
+Stray cats may be more likely than owned cats to carry Bartonella.

 What are the symptoms of Cat Scratch Disease?